midzer/beerbase/content/breweries/yards-brewing/general-washington-tavern-porter.md

 Days of debate and deliberation at Independence Hall were often followed by nights of debate and deliberation (and a few libations) at the City Tavern, where our forefathers would gather to exchange revolutionary ideas.

-Rich and warming with a deep garnet hue, the molasses-based Tavern Porterâ„¢ reflects Washington's admiration of Philadelphia-style porters and follows a recipe Washington used himself, when brewing beer to satisfy his thirsty field officers.
+Rich and warming with a deep garnet hue, the molasses-based Tavern Porter™ reflects Washington's admiration of Philadelphia-style porters and follows a recipe Washington used himself, when brewing beer to satisfy his thirsty field officers.

 Enjoy a taste of history, courtesy of Yards Brewing Company, Philadelphia's premier brewer and bottler.